 Concluding Thoughts on Prominent Veins in Legs

-Because prominent veins in the legs are often varicose veins, and varicose veins can have potentially life-threatening complications, it’s best to seek immediate treatment from a vein doctor.
+Because prominent veins in the legs are often varicose veins, and varicose veins can have potentially life-threatening complications, it’s good to seek immediate treatment from a vein doctor.
 Having a varicose vein consultation can help give you enormous peace of mind, and allow you to schedule a simple, minimally-invasive outpatient procedure to treat them.
 In almost no time at all, your varicose veins (and the underlying venous disease that caused them) can be eliminated, and you can get on with your life – now with your beautiful and properly-functioning legs back in action!